 - Get back to basics, learn about the fins of a fish with this fun video or using the Know Your Fish tool.

 - The Chesapeake Bay is home to fish of all shapes and sizes, each species uniquely adapted for the conditions where it lives.
 What can you learn about a fish’s food source, habitat, and lifestyle just from looking at it?
-Join CBF Educator Leigh Auth as she goes “fishing” for answers and take a deeper dive with our Fish Adaptations Investigation.
+Join CBF Educator Tiffany Granberg as she goes “fishing” for answers and take a deeper dive with our Fish Adaptations Investigation.

 Waterfowl and other birds migrating along the Atlantic Flyway stop in and around the Bay, finding food and shelter in coves and marshes.
 The Chesapeake Bay watershed is also a major nesting area for the threatened bald eagle, the once-endangered brown pelican, double-crested cormorants, and home to the world's largest population of another raptor, the osprey, with more than 2,000 nesting pairs.
 Watch our video of a baby osprey feeding on a menhaden at CBF's headquarters at the Philip Merrill Center.